Date of Award

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 White, G. B. (2019).
-Evangelical tensions over biblical inspiration in the twenty-first century: A case study on the views of Peter Enns and John Frame (Doctoral thesis, Avondale College of Higher Education, Cooranbong, Australia).
+Evangelical tensions over biblical inspiration in the twenty-first century: A case study on the views of Peter Enns and John Frame (Doctoral dissertation, Avondale College of Higher Education, Cooranbong, Australia).
 Retrieved from https://research.avondale.edu.au/theses_phd/15/